Skip Navigation

 Safety

-One of the advantages of Korea is its extremely low crime rate.
-One can expect to feel very safe in Korea, even in the mega-metropolis of Seoul.
-As with any city, use common sense--don't leave valuable items unattended, but you will find you feel very safe among the kind and gentle people of Korea.
+One of the advantages of South Korea is its extremely low crime rate.
+One can expect to feel very safe in South Korea, even in the mega-metropolis of Seoul.
+As with any city, use common sense and don't leave valuable items unattended.
+In the end, you will feel very safe among the kind and gentle people of Korea.

 Keep Connected